saffronrust/fyp_nightshade/README.md

 # FYP_NIGHTSHADE

-This repo contains the research code for Nightshade by the University of Chicago, forked for my Final Year Project.
+This repo contains the implementation of the Nightshade research code by the University of Chicago for my Final Year Project.

 ## OVERVIEW

-The repo contains code to generate Nightshade data for a source concept (e.g. "dog").
-Specifically,
+The report contains code to implement Nightshade data for a source concept (e.g. "dog").

 1) `data_extraction.py` first identifies an optimal set of clean image/text pairs from a pool of clean data from the source concept.
 This step is designed to find a good set of text prompts to use for the poison.
 2) `gen_poison.py` optimizes a perturbation on each of the selected candidate images.